jonSurrey/JonAlert/README.md

 Scroll down to the Embedded Binaries section.
 Drag JonAlert.framework from the Products folder of JonAlert.xcodeproj onto this section.

-You should be good to go now!
+Clean and rebuild the project and you should be good to go!

 Collaboration
 ---